Number of Jobs

-|This Job is Ranked in|
+|This Job is Listed in|

-|Best Construction Jobs||#7|
+|Best Construction Jobs|

-Brickmasons and blockmasons use bricks and structural stone blocks to build and finish residential and commercial walls, patios, decorative trim work, and interior structures.
+Brickmasons and blockmasons use bricks and structural stone blocks to construct and polish residential and commercial walls, patios, decorative trim work and interior structures.
 The jobs require a high school education plus extensive training and on-the-job apprenticeship programs.
-Masons must be able to follow detailed building instructions, break or cut brick and stone to the proper sizes, mix and apply mortar and grout, and assemble and finish the required structures.
-"Brickmasons work mainly with veneer and structural brick," says Al Herndon, who oversees masonry training in Florida for the Florida Masonry Apprentice and Education Foundation.
-"Blockmasons do the structural work."
-Brickmasons do predominantly residential work and blockmasons tend to do more commercial work.
-But the distinctions between their crafts has blurred on commercial jobs.
+Masons must be able to follow detailed building instructions, break or cut brick and stone to the proper sizes, mix and apply mortar and grout and assemble and finish the required structures.
+"Brickmasons work mainly with veneer and structural brick.
+Blockmasons do the structural work," says Al Herndon, northern apprenticeship representative for Florida Masonry Apprentice and Education Foundation.
+Brickmasons do predominantly residential work, and blockmasons tend to do more commercial work.
+On commercial jobs, the line between the distinct crafts of brickmasons and blockmasons has been blurred.
 "When you get to commercial work, brickmasons and blockmasons do the same thing," Herndon says.
 "It's not two crafts anymore; it's blended into one."
-Most masons are men but there are women in the field, he says, and "we find that our female masons tend to become very proficient in detail work."
+Most masons are men, but there are women in the field, he says, adding: "We find that our female masons tend to become very proficient in detail work."

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|